-Salinas Park Addition: The SEA anticipates that impacts to physical resources (geology and substrates; hydrology and water quality; air quality and GHG emissions; noise) resulting from construction and site preparation activities would include short-term and long-term minor adverse impacts, as impacts would be localized and BMPs would be implemented.
+• Salinas Park Addition: The SEA anticipates that impacts to physical resources (geology and substrates; hydrology and water quality; air quality and GHG emissions; noise) resulting from construction and site preparation activities would include short-term and long-term minor adverse impacts, as impacts would be localized and BMPs would be implemented.

 Impacts to biological resources (habitat; migratory birds; protected species; EFH; invasive species) would include short-term and long-term minor adverse impacts, primarily during the construction period, but also as a result of increased visitation to the site over the longer term.
 The FL TIG has begun coordination with NMFS and USFWS on this alternative regarding potential impacts to protected species in accordance with section 7 of the Endangered Species Act (ESA).
 Consultation would be completed prior to project implementation.
 Conservation measures would be incorporated into final project design and implementation to avoid or minimize any potential impacts.
-No endangered species are known to inhabit the site.
-However, one listed plant species, Telephus spurge (Euphorbia telephioides), has the potential to be present.
-Long-term adverse impacts associated with disturbance of Telephus spurge from walking on the site are not expected.
-Therefore, the FL TIG anticipates this alternative is not likely to adversely affect Telephus spurge and will have no effect on other protected species.
+No threatened or endangered species are known to inhabit the site.
+The habitat at the site is suitable for one listed plant species, Telephus spurge (Euphorbia telephioides).
+However, FDEP conducted a plant survey of the site in October, 2017 and did not locate any Telephus spurge plants.
+Therefore, the FL TIG anticipates this alternative will have no effect on the Telephus spurge plant or other protected species.